War: Economic

 War can be seen as a growth of economic competition in a competitive international system.
 In this view wars begin as a pursuit of markets for natural resources and for wealth.
 War has also been linked to economic development by economic historians and development economists studying state-building and fiscal capacity.
 While this theory has been applied to many conflicts, such counter arguments become less valid as the increasing mobility of capital and information level the distributions of wealth worldwide, or when considering that it is relative, not absolute, wealth differences that may fuel wars.
 There are those on the extreme right of the political spectrum who provide support, fascists in particular, by asserting a natural right of a strong nation to whatever the weak cannot hold by force.

+Economic and political-science explanations of war examine why actors resort to costly violence when negotiated settlements could leave them better off.
+James Fearon identifies obstacles that can prevent such settlements.
+States may possess private information about their capabilities or willingness to fight and have incentives to misrepresent it to obtain better terms.
+They may also be unable to make credible commitments to uphold an agreement, particularly when changes in relative power create incentives to demand concessions later.
+These mechanisms explain how war can occur between rational actors despite the costs of fighting.

+Another approach, developed by Jack Hirshleifer, treats conflict and appropriation as economic activities alongside production and exchange.
+Actors can acquire resources by producing them or by taking what others have produced, while potential targets devote resources to protection.
+Economic models of conflict therefore examine how actors allocate scarce resources between productive activities and efforts to capture or defend wealth.
+The resulting allocation depends partly on the technology of conflict, which determines how military effort translates into success.
+Resources devoted to these contests carry an opportunity cost because they could otherwise contribute to production.